jg223fp/Thermal_sensor_drone/doc/setup.md

 |String|"seven"|5| 73 65 76 65 6e |

 </BR>
-We used Pythons built in struct module.
+We used Pythons built-in struct module.
 Data is represented as 2 float values, each of 4 bytes.
 The ">" arrow sets the byte order to 'big-endian' when packing.

 ```python